TrebledJ/trebledj.github.io/collections/_posts/projects/2019-05-01-e-payment-desktop-application.md

 5. Program verifies if student has enough balance and transacts.
 6. Program records the transaction, updates the student's balance, and prints a receipt.

+Most of these steps weren't automated in the beginning.
+But to reduce the chance of making mistakes (which humans are really good at!), it's best to automate as much as possible.

 There are a couple other things vendors can do with the app:

 * Add menu items